dalilasabit/rlac/_posts/2026-05-10-assignment3.md

 This matters for interpreting the results.
 When *mongrel* appears in the same neighborhood as *native*, it is not a coincidence or a noise artifact.
 The model found that these words share contexts.
 They tend to appear near the same other words across many texts.
 The corpus taught the model that.

 Ted Underwood warns that this is also where distant reading can mislead.
-In "The Risks of Distant Reading," he cautions that computational methods do not reveal objective truths about a corpus; they reveal patterns that a researcher then interprets.
+In "The Risks of Distant Reading" (*Distant Horizons*), he cautions that computational methods do not reveal objective truths about a corpus; they reveal patterns that a researcher then interprets.
 The patterns I found below are real, but what they *mean* is a claim I am making, not something the model tells me directly.
 That interpretive responsibility is mine.

 ## Query 1: *alien*